Bloom filter

 The size of the new sub-filter is the size of the last sub-filter multiplied by EXPANSION

 .
-If the number of elements to be stored in the filter is unknown, we recommend that you use an expansion of 2 or more to reduce the number of sub-filters.
+If the number of items to be stored in the filter is unknown, we recommend that you use an expansion of 2 or more to reduce the number of sub-filters.
 Otherwise, we recommend that you use an expansion of 1 to reduce memory consumption.
 The default expansion value is 2.

 The filter will keep adding more hash functions for every new sub-filter in order to keep your desired error rate.